jmcrause/signal-sim/README.md

 # signal-sim
-Simulation indicating the discrete implementation of a low pass Chebyschev filter and the effect of aliasing when an inadequate sampling frequency is chosen
+Python simulation indicating the discrete implementation of a low pass Chebyschev filter and the effect of aliasing when an inadequate sampling frequency is chosen